Use and Security of Information Systems

 5.1.
 The Polytechnic provides both open and closed access to its IT services.
 Specific permissions are required to access closed aspects of the IT services and infrastructure to ensure confidentiality and maintain the integrity of the infrastructure.

 5.3.
-Staff & Learner user accounts are created and managed by ISS under direction of Human Resources.
+Kaimahi and ākonga user accounts are created and managed by ISS under direction of Otago Polytechnic, People and Culture.

 5.3.2 Annual auditing of accounts to verify account status.

 5.3.5.
-Deleting learner accounts that have not been accessed for at least 12 month from last time of access.
+Deleting ākonga accounts that have not been accessed for at least twelve (12) months from the last time of access.

 5.3.6.
-Ensuring that no account user IDs are to be used again unless a returning staff member or learner.
+Ensuring that no account user IDs are to be used again unless a returning kaimahi or ākonga.

 5.4.
 Contractor (non-staff) access created and managed by ISS.

 5.5.
-System access audit review
+System access audit review.

 • Learner Management System

-• Learner Heath System
+• Learner Health System

 • Organisational Finance System